maddwillson/dsci510_fall2025_final_project/README.md

 # Installation
 I used an NYT Developer API key to access article data.
 It should be placed in an .env file similar to the provided .env.example.
 Please add your API key there to run the data loading pipeline on your own.

-Below are the main Python packages I used:
+Below are the required Python packages I used:

 yfinance — pull IBM stock data from Yahoo Finance pytrends — pull Google search interest data